juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 almost the same as RTX 5000, but RTX does Not work in OSX. </br>

 RTX 8/6/5000 is the maximum Windows8.1 allows, RTX 8000 has double memory of RTX 6000 </br>
-RTX works in modern RT games "the minimum requirement for [Indiana Jones Circle](https://store.steampowered.com/app/2677660/Indiana_Jones_and_the_Great_Circle/)" </br>
+RTX works in modern RT games "the minimum requirement" for [Indiana Jones Circle](https://store.steampowered.com/app/2677660/Indiana_Jones_and_the_Great_Circle/) </br>
-RTX 5000 is same as 2080 Super / 3060 Ti or 4060 8GB but 16GB of RAM. </br>
+RTX 5000 is same as 2080 Super / 3060 Ti or 4060 8GB with 16GB of RAM. </br>
 RTX 6000 is same as 2080 Ti / 3070 Ti, slower 4070 with 24GB of RAM. </br>
 RTX 8000 is RTX 6000 with 48GB of RAM. </br>